 Water Environment Services operates and maintains five wastewater treatment facilities, 23 wastewater pumping stations and more than 340 miles of sewer pipes.
-Our treatment facilities clean more than 7 billion gallons of wastewater each year and release it into the Willamette River while also producing energy and natural fertilizer.
+Our treatment facilities clean more than 7 billion gallons of wastewater each year while also producing energy and natural fertilizer.

 For Developers and Builders

 To qualify for the discount, please complete the application form and attach a copy of your most recent federal income tax return or your most recent form SSA 1099 - Social Security Benefit Statement.

 Once you have completed your application, please return it to: